JohnGaro/BeeTripChallenge/README.md

 - Clone this repo, enter it
 - Run command `npm run setup`

+### EXERCICES DB AND CSS IN FOLDER 'DB' AND 'INTEGRATION'

+- Clone this repo, enter it
+- Run command `npm run setup`

 ### Available Commands

 - `setup` : Initialization of frontend and backend, as well as all toolings